epicwebgame/dragdrop/HTML5/Questions.md

 7. [How do I horizontally center a div that has the main content between two empty divs?](https://stackoverflow.com/q/47540255/303685)

 8. [Get a textbox to fill 100% of the width of its container div](https://stackoverflow.com/q/47325134/303685)

+9. <a href = "IssuesWithFrames"></a>Find out what the issues are with regard to using frames, framesets, iframes, etc. There appear to be security issues with using them.
+Find out exactly what they are and how to mitigate them.

+10. Find out about XSS, XREF and CSRF attacks and how to mitigrate them.